 2thinknow do reserve all rights, including the right to ask content to be removed.

 City Benchmarking Data.

 City benchmarking data can be used to create your own indexes or rankings.
-This can ordered by contacting 2thinknow for single city data-sets, or comparisons between any cities on 1 segment or all segments of the economy.
+This can ordered by contacting 2thinknow for City Data Audits, or comparisons between any cities on 1 segment or all segments of the economy.
 There are 31 industry and community segments.

 City rankings for reproduction.

 Links to the cities indexes & national statistics